Willzyack/Elk_Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

 <b>-What is the main advantage of automating configuration with Ansible?-</b>

 The main advantave of automating configurations with Ansible is that it ensures that the provisioning scripts run identically everywhere.

 The playbook implements the following tasks:

 <b>-In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.-</b>

-- ...Install docker.io, python3-pip, and Python Docker via a playbook.
+- Install docker.io, python3-pip, and Python Docker via a playbook.
 (Screenshot shown below)
-- ...Download the sebp/elk:761 image.
+- Download the sebp/elk:761 image.
 (Shown in screenshot under "name: download and launch a docker web container")
-- ...Enable docker services.
+- Enable docker services.
 (Shown in screenshot under "name: Enable docker services")

 ![ELK Playbook Screenshot](https://github.com/Willzyack/Elk_Project/blob/main/Ansible/Install_Elk_Playbook.PNG "ELK Playbook")

-- ...While in the Ansible container, SSH into the ELK server ("ssh username@Elk.Server.Address")
+- While in the Ansible container, SSH into the ELK server ("ssh username@Elk.Server.Address")
-- ...Run "docker ps" to verify that the sebp/elk:761 container is running.
+- Run "docker ps" to verify that the sebp/elk:761 container is running.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.